Sahpresa: 2011: six-year-old season

 On her first appearance of 2011, Sahpresa was matched against the leading three-year-old filly Moonlight Cloud in the Prix du Palais-Royal at Longchamp in June.
 Ridden by Gregory Benoist, Sahpresa was held up at the back of the field before making rapid progress in the straight.
 She overtook Moonlicght Cloud in the closing strides and won "easily" by one and a half lengths.
 In July, Sahpresa finished second to Timepiece in the Falmouth Stakes at Newmarket and then returned to France for the Prix Rothschild in which she faced Goldikova for the first time in two years.
 Held up as usual, Sahpresa finished strongly but was unable to catch Goldikova, finishing second by a short neck with Timepiece in third.
 In the Prix Jacques Le Marois Sahpresa was only a nose behind Goldikova, as the two finished second and third behind Immortal Verse, a three-year-old filly trained by Rod Collet's father Robert Collet.

 Christophe-Patrice Lemaire took the ride when Sahpresa attempted to win her third Sun Chariot Stakes on 24 September.
 She started 13/8 favourite in a field which included her old rivals Strawberrydaiquiri and Timepiece.
 The mare took the lead in the final quarter mile and ran on well in the closing stages to win by a length from the four-year-old Chachamaidee.
 Collet explained that he had asked for the filly to be ridden more aggressively after she had been unsuited by the slow pace in the Falmouth Stakes.
 For the third time, Sahpresa followed up her win at Newmarket by traveling to Japan for the Mile Championship: on this occasion she finished third, beaten a neck and one and a half lengths by Eishin Apollon and Fifth Petal.
 She ended her career in the Hong Kong Mile in December, when she failed to reproduce her best form and finished eighth behind Able One.

 Assessment and honours

 In the 2009 edition of the World Thoroughbred Racehorse Rankings, Sahpresa was given a rating of 118, making her the 87th best racehorse in the world and the third best older female on turf in the Mile division, behind Goldikova and Vodka.
 Sahpresa retained her 118 rating in 2010, placing her 95th in the world and second to Goldikova in her division.
 In the 2011 rankings, Sahpresa again received a mark of 118, placing her 99th in the world and third to Goldikova and More Joyous among older females in the turf Mile division.

 Stud record

 At the end of the 2011 season, Sahpresa was retired from racing to become a broodmare at Yoshida's Shadai Farm in Hokkaido.
 She produced two fillies by Victoire Pisa and Deep Impact in 2013 and 2014.
 Her 2017 colt Satono Impresa won the Mainichi Hai in 2020.

+The Japanese Studbook Database listed Sahpresa as having died on 23 March, 2020.